MolinLab/Holomics/inst/app/www/01-home.md

 <p class="workflow-step">Multi-omics analyses: </p> With the multi-omics analyses you are finally able to identify potential correlations between your datasets <br>

-### About
+### Acknowledgement

-Holomics has been developed at the Austrian Institute of Technology as part of the <a href="https://metabolomics-ifa.boku.ac.at/OMICS40Project/" rel="noreferrer noopener" target="_blank" style="color: var(--green)"> Omics 4.0 project</a>.
+Holomics has been developed at the <a class='mixOmics-link' href="https://www.ait.ac.at/" rel="noreferrer noopener" target="_blank">AIT - Austrian Institute of Technology</a> within the research project <a class='mixOmics-link' href="https://metabolomics-ifa.boku.ac.at/omics40project/" rel="noreferrer noopener" target="_blank">OMICs 4.0</a>, which is funded by the Federal State of Lower Austria as part of the RTI-Strategy Lower Austria.